You may have an employee whose wages are subject to garnishment at some point. What is a wage garnishment? And what do you need to do?

 Exceptions to wage garnishment limits

-Maximum garnishment restrictions typically do not apply to bankruptcy court orders nor to unpaid federal or state taxes.
-That means there is not a cap on how much can be garnished for unpaid taxes and bankruptcy court orders.
-Also, someone cannot get IRS wage garnishment help simply by declaring bankruptcy.
+Maximum garnishment restrictions typically do not apply to bankruptcy court orders or unpaid federal or state taxes.
+That means there is no garnishment cap for unpaid taxes and bankruptcy court orders.

-Garnishment laws make it illegal to fire an employee because of a garnished debt.
-However, this protection only applies if an employee’s pay is garnished for only one debt.
+Under federal law, you cannot fire an employee because of a garnished debt.
+However, this federal protection applies if an employee’s pay is garnished for only one debt.
+According to the Department of Labor, “The CCPA does not prohibit discharge because an employee’s earnings are separately garnished for two or more debts.”

-Payroll is confusing.
-Patriot’s online payroll software can make payroll easier for you.
+Whether an employee has a garnishment or not, payroll is confusing.
+Patriot Software’s online payroll makes it easier.
 You can set up deductions, such as garnishments, and we’ll do the calculations for you.
 Try it today!